-It doesn’t matter what role you play—whether a manufacturer, raw material supplier, co-packer, or 4PL—if the end customer does not buy the product, then you and no one else in the supply chain wins.
+It doesn’t matter what role you play—whether a manufacturer, raw material supplier, co-packer, or 4PL—if the end customer does not buy the product, then no one wins, not you and not anyone else in your supply chain.
 CPG companies may measure themselves by DC service levels, but when was the last time you bought your groceries from a DC?
-Similarly, the military focuses on “wholesale and retail processes”, yet to the American soldier this is irrelevant; he/she really only cares about getting the supplies needed to stay alive.
+Similarly, the military focuses on “wholesale and retail processes,” yet to the soldier this is irrelevant; he/she really only cares about getting the supplies needed to stay alive.
 What matters is understanding the end customer in real time, and providing the right product, at the right time, at the right price.Almost every supply chain faces these problems because almost every supply chain uses the same basic technology. - Greg Brady @onenetwork Click To Tweet

 Standard practice for traditional supply chains is to run multiple forecasts (e.g. sales, manufacturing, suppliers).
-Multiple forecasts mean multiple demand/supply plans.
+Multiple forecasts mean multiple demand and supply plans.
 This is bad!
-Each plan/forecast introduces another level of inaccuracy and complexity, and the result is higher than necessary inventory levels, more stock outs and errors, and lower service levels.
-You only need one forecast that starts with the consumer, that is updated in real time as demand and supply conditions change, and that computes downstream and order forecasts at each node.
+Each plan or forecast introduces another level of inaccuracy and complexity, and the result is higher than necessary inventory levels, more stock outs, more errors, and lower service levels.
+You really only need one forecast that starts with the consumer, that is updated in real time as demand and supply conditions change, and that computes downstream order forecasts at each node.
 Never forecast what you can compute.

 Even if you can understand and respond to consumer demand, if the rest of the upstream supply chain community does not, then the wrong products are still being made for the wrong locations.
-Yes, every party should see the demand, but ideally they should also be able to see the supply plans and product in motion so that the demand/ supply match is clear to all.
+Yes, every party should see the demand, but ideally they should also be able to see the supply plans and product in motion so that the supply-demand match is clear to all.
 Then when mismatches occur, they can be addressed quickly and efficiently.

-Regardless of which party has custody of physical inventory or where the information resides, you can/should be able to view all shipments, inventory, and capacity limitations in real time and on demand.
+Regardless of which party has custody of physical inventory or where the information resides, you can and should be able to view all shipments, inventory, and capacity limitations in real time and on demand.
 You can’t fix problems if you do not know they exist.
 But what good is the ability to sense a problem without the accompanying ability to respond?
 The newly visible information needs to be actionable.
 Your supply chain technology should not only identify problems, but also, recommend solutions and provide the tools to resolve them.
 Further, today it is possible for a platform to resolve supply chain problems autonomously, leaving users to fix the exceptions that it is not authorized to address, or it is incapable of fixing.What good is the ability to sense a problem in your supply chain without the accompanying ability to respond? - Greg Brady @onenetwork Click To Tweet

 Demand and supply conditions are constantly changing.
 As soon as you finish making a plan, it becomes inaccurate, and as time goes on, more inaccurate.
 You need the ability to adjust your plans in real time and execute those plans across your trading partners.
-You need to be able to do this incrementally, resolving only the problem areas in the plan so as not to create nervousness across the rest of the chain.
+You need to be able to do this continuously and incrementally, resolving only the problem areas in the plan so as not to create nervousness across the rest of the chain.